-Exemplification of Charity, Unity and Fraternity
+Exemplification of Charity, Unity, and Fraternity

-I encourage you to make sure that your Council’s put their team together and schedule regular exemplifications as we move forward.
-You should set as your goal to get 100% of the Council’s in your district to establish their own team.
+Grand Knights, I will be working to aid your Council’s in putting their team together and schedule regular exemplifications as we move forward.
+District Deputies, you should set a goal to get a team(s) formed to support 100% of the Council’s in your district.
 It’s easy to overcome the objections, as the costs are low to start a team and the parts can be read.
-At a minimum, every district should have one Council that has its own team or there should be a district team.
-Diocesan teams were very successful in the most recent fraternal year, as there were many players willing to step up and help overcome the challenges we all faced.
+At a minimum, every district should have one Ceremonial Team formed to support the needs of the District.
+The forming of Diocesan teams has been highly successful and have been available to support various ceremonial needs across our great state.

 1. Presiding Officer (Serves as Master of Ceremonies)

 2. Chaplain (Leads Assembly in Opening and Closing Prayers)

 3. Presenter on Charity (Teaches the Lesson on Charity and delivers the Discourse on the Rosary)

 4. Presenter on Unity (Teaches the Lesson on Unity)

 5. Presenter on Fraternity (Teaches the Lesson on Fraternity)

 In addition to the speaking parts, there are several supporting roles, those being:

 1. Warden (Guides the Candidates and assists with the Lesson on Unity)